LET'S END THE VEHICLE IDLING EPIDEMIC IN CALIFORNIA!

 A vehicle that avoids idling when it is not necessary, like when parked with the engine running and going nowhere.
-In California, it can be roughly estimated that idling when parked burns 375 million gallons of fuel every year, emitting 3.75 million tons of CO2.
+In California, it is estimated that idling when parked burns more than 300 million gallons of fuel every year, emitting more than 3 million tons of CO2.

 • Save money by burning less fuel

 & avoiding needless engine wear

 • Reduce greenhouse gas

 WHAT YOU CAN DO: QUICK IDLE-FREE TIPS TO IMPROVE AIR QUALITY & SAVE MONEY

 • IN SUMMER: When parked and waiting, avoid using smartphones and internet browsing with the

 engine and A/C running.
 Such devices can work on their own or off of the vehicle's accessory mode.